February makes a bumpy start for 2019.

-Over February’s last 3 weekends, there more than 2,660 auctions were reported to the Real Estate Institute of Victoria (REIV).
-More than 1,421 sales were recorded.
-Approximately 687 properties were passed in, 335 of those were on a vendor bid.
+Over February’s 4 weekends more than 1,873 auctions were reported the Real Estate Institute of Victoria (REIV).
+Approximately 799 sales were recorded.
+800 properties were passed in, 400 of those were on a vendor bid.
 The clearance rate averaged 56.5%, up on December’s 49%.
 Sharply down on February 2018’s 71.5%.

 Brought to you by Vendor Marketing – Melbourne’s most qualified vendor advocates